miszerihun/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern “root” from the file /etc/passwd
+isplay lines containing the pattern